 - Many bankgroups in SEPA like Deutsche Bank, ING and Nordea have subsidiaries (with the same brand or with a different brand) in many SEPA countries.

 In general, the banks within the same group exchange payment transactions directly among themselves without going through a CSM.
 These transactions, the intrabankgroup transactions, are settled directly by moving the funds inside the group.
 But more steps are needed here.
 It is not the same as for intrabank transactions, where the bank can just debit the debtor account and credit the beneficiary account in its own book.
 Since two different banks are involved, funds have to go through internal accounts before reaching the beneficiary account.

 The model for an intrabankgroup transfer is depicted below.
 It consists of two different banks linked directly to each other.
 Each bank is connected to its customer.

-The volumes of on-us transactions at bank and bankgroup level are not negligible in large bank group.
+The volumes of on-us transactions at bank and bankgroup levels are not negligible in large bank groups.
 They can amount to several thousand or even millions daily.
 This makes the exchange platform an essential system for the payment services provided by the bankgroup.
-In the next articles, I will come back to the messages exchanged between originator and beneficiary bank and draw your attention to a key point.
+In the next articles, I will come back to the messages exchanged between the originator and beneficiary bank and draw your attention to a key point.
 See you soon.